Universities in Paris

 The Sorbonne - Cours de Civilisation Française de la Sorbonne

 The Sorbonne opened its doors to international students in 1919 with the founding of the Cours de Civilisation Française de la Sorbonne (the CCFS) and is fully accredited and recognized by the French Ministry of Education (Ministère de l'éducation nationale).
-Between eight and nine thousand students from around the world attend the CCFS each year, which is located in the 5th arrondissement, Paris's famous Latin Quarter.
+Between eight and nine thousand students from around the world attend the CCFS each year, which is located in the 14th arrondissement of Paris.

 ISA participants at the Sorbonne take a French language and phonetics course, which makes up the majority of their coursework, combined with French culture and civilization options in the areas of literature, history, art, geography, economics, sociology, philosophy and politics.
 While the language courses are taught to groups of 20-25 participants, the French culture and civilization lectures take place in large amphitheaters, possibly holding hundreds of students.
-All courses through ISA at the CCFS are taught by Sorbonne faculty members in French, which makes it a great option for students wanting a more intensive linguistic and cultural experience.
+All courses through ISA at the CCFS are taught by Sorbonne faculty members in French, and the classes are offered to international students from all over the world.
 The high academic standards of the Sorbonne and its special area in teaching French to foreigners also make this an ideal setting for study abroad students.

 Our programs at the The Sorbonne - Cours de Civilisation Française de la Sorbonne